petrenko-do/rsschool-cv/cv.md

 **About myself:**

 I started learning web development about 2 years ago.
-Now, in addition to this course, I also teach JS
+Now, in addition to this course, I also teach JS.

 ---